Mountain Biking in Pennsylvania State Forests and Parks

 The degree of difficulty varies considerably.
 Some trails are ideal for beginners and families while other trails appeal to the seasoned mountain biker, the expert looking for that next challenge.

-Mountain Biking in Pennsylvania State Forests
+Mountain Biking in State Forests

 Approximately 3,800 miles of state forest trails are open to mountain biking and of those, 447 miles within 11 state forests are specifically designated and maintained for mountain biking.

 While most state forest trails and roads are open to this activity, trails that are not open to mountain biking include:

 - Designated hiking trails (blazed with yellow or orange)